tschiemer/FMLaravel/README.md

 Please be aware that FileMaker result sets automatically contain related record sets which leads to two different behaviours to retrieve related records: if the related records are loaded eagerly, they are also extracted from the original model query without the need for an additional query to the server; on the other hand, if the related records are loaded lazily, a new request to the server is necessary.

-_NOTE_ that any save operations on related records are done using the configuration as given in the model class (ie using its layout and primary key).
+__NOTE__ that any save operations on related records are done using the configuration as given in the model class (ie using its layout and primary key).

-_SECOND NOTE_ related record set operations (adding, removing records) is currently *not* supported (FileMaker operations, add/delete portal row).
+__SECOND NOTE__ related record set operations (adding, removing records) is currently *not* supported (FileMaker operations, add/delete portal row).
 This is a feature for the future.

+__THIRD NOTE__ when setting up related records you MUST make sure to use the correct table name (which is the name of the related table).
+If you do not specify this correctly, you will NOT get an error but just an empty record set.
+This is because the FileMaker API treats a request to a non-existing set the identically to a request to an empty but valid set.

 #### Inserting, updating and deleting models